filipbekic01/cornea/README.md

 ## Download
 Download and extract latest release [here](https://github.com/filipbekic01/cornea/releases).
 Once you get the source code, take a few extra steps to make sure you have everything working as intended.

 Application structure is ment to be simple and clean.
 Root folder contains configuration files mostly.
 Folder *app* contains all data structures and methods.
-Once software compiled, everything goes to one single binary file.
+Once applicated is compiled, everything from this folder goes to one single binary file.
 Folder *assets* contains raw files which are compiled to public folder.
 Folder *database* contains database related files such as migrations.
 Folder *public* is the only one that goes on server together with main binary file.

 ```
 ├── app